Sections of this article

 The development of horology, technology marketing and society has resulted in a profound change to how people relate to watches in today’s world.

-The Evolution Of Art Jewelry
+The Evolution Of Art Jewellery

-Of course, there are a relatively small number of fine jewelry pieces made by hand, these days, but they are definitely a tiny minority, with most of the items designed by committee (or just copied from someone else’s design) and mass-produced.
+Of course, there are a relatively small number of fine jewellery pieces made by hand, these days, but they are definitely a tiny minority, with most of the items designed by committee (or just copied from someone else’s design) and mass-produced.

-Fine jewelry mostly uses simple geometric shapes, smooth polished surfaces, and the precious metals and gemstones which give it its value (multiplied by the brand).
+Fine jewellery mostly uses simple geometric shapes, smooth polished surfaces, and the precious metals and gemstones which give it its value (multiplied by the brand).
 Its function is decoration (so it is design rather than art, because the “decorative arts” are defined as design):

-Around the beginning of the 20th Century, at the same time abstract art and ambient music broke free from the conventions used up to that point, the same revolution in the arts led to what is called art jewelry.
+Around the beginning of the 20th Century, at the same time abstract art and ambient music broke free from the conventions used up to that point, the same revolution in the arts led to what is called art jewellery.
 The fact that these different areas all made the same change at the same time seems not to have been noticed . . .
 I talk about this in my blog post on the biggest revolution in the Western Art Tradition.

 Bauhaus and the Arts and Crafts movement sought to bridge the gap between art and craft.
 Bauhaus rejected the ornamentation and the fine finishes which didn’t aid functionality, preferring the simplicity arising from the function itself.
 Surrealism, with its emphasis on the subconscious and fantastical imagery:

-In recent decades, the evolution of art jewelry has been marked by a fusion of traditional craftsmanship with cutting-edge technology.
+In recent decades, the evolution of art jewellery has been marked by a fusion of traditional craftsmanship with cutting-edge technology.
 Artists now have access to advanced tools like 3D printing and computer-aided design, allowing them to push the boundaries of form and structure.
 The field has become increasingly interdisciplinary, drawing inspiration from diverse sources such as architecture, fashion, and contemporary art.

-Here are some examples of art jewelry:
+Here are some examples of art jewellery:

 The Evolution Of Watch Design